-- Public realm / streetscape enhancements, tree planting, public art; - Community safety and managing the effects of the night time economy; - Health; - Education; - Cultural facilities including libraries; - Community facilities; - Social Value / Employment and Skills Plan and contribution; - Carbon Management Plan / Carbon Offset Fund and other sustainability measures; - Utilities (water, waste water, gas, electricity) - Natural Environment Plans, biodiversity, habitats and recreational disturbance (including the Solent Disturbance Mitigation Project); - Green infrastructure; - Air Quality Management Plans; - noise, site contamination and land stability; - Archaeology, heritage assets, and Heritage Plans (including Town Wall improvement contributions); - Waste Management Plan; - Other measures as appropriate. - 5.161 The compliance with planning obligations will generally be triggered prior to commencement of development, prior to first occupation / use, or on a phased basis where appropriate. - 5.162 The Council recognises that where a proposal otherwise accords with the plan's policies, there may be exceptional circumstances relating to abnormal site-specific circumstances which would mean the reduction of a specific planning obligation requirement may be justified, provided the necessary obligations were still secured to enable planning permission to be granted.
-In-order to seek to justify this an applicant would need to submit a sitespecific viability assessment, and to fund the Council's independent appraisal of this assessment.
+- Natural Environment Plans, biodiversity, habitats and recreational disturbance (including the Solent Disturbance Mitigation Project); - Air Quality Management Plans; - noise, site contamination and land stability; - Archaeology, heritage assets, and Heritage Plans (including Town Wall Improvement contributions); - Waste Management Plan; - Other measures as appropriate.

+The compliance with planning obligations will generally be triggered prior to commencement of development, prior to first occupation / use, or on a phased basis where appropriate.

+The council recognises that where a proposal otherwise accords with the plan's policies, there may be exceptional circumstances relating to abnormal site specific circumstances which would mean it may be justifiable for a specific planning obligations need to be reduced, provided the necessary obligations were still secured to enable planning permission to be granted.
+In-order to seek to justify this an applicant would need to submit a site specific viability assessment (which will be made publicly available), and to fund the Council's independent appraisal of this assessment.
 If the Council were to conclude as a result that a reduced planning obligation were justified, it would seek to secure as part of the section 106 agreement, a fixed and/or performance related viability review linked to the completion of future phases of the development.
 This review would seek to ensure that the viability assessment was accurate at the time the development came forward.
-In these circumstances the Council would continue to aim for the development to be delivered, and would also seek to recoup any previously reduced planning obligations if they could now viably be supported by the development.
-In order to ensure transparency, all viability assessments and the independent appraisal of them will be made available for public inspection during the planning application process. - 5.163 In addition to any CIL liability that may arise, the council will consider the need for developer contributions based on the scale of development a site could accommodate, taking into account policies HOU1 and DE1 (density and placemaking), even if a smaller scheme is proposed.
-For example, if a site can accommodate a scale of development greater than the threshold at which policy or SPD seeks a contribution, that policy will be applied even if the scale of development proposed is less than the threshold.
-Equally, if the smaller development cannot viably make a contribution but the site can accommodate a larger development which could, the Council will not accept lack of viability as grounds for supporting the smaller scheme.
-Where a development is split into smaller phases, the approach will be based on the appropriate scale of development for the overall site.
+In these circumstances the Council would continue to aim the development to be delivered, and would seek to recoup any previously reduced planning obligations, if they could now viably be supported by the development.
+In order to ensure transparency, all viability assessments and the independent appraisal of them will be made available for public inspection during the planning application process.

+In addition to any CIL liability that may arise, the council will consider the need for developer contributions based on the scale of development a site could accommodate, taking into account policies X and X (density and design)36, even if a smaller scheme is proposed.
+For example, if a site can accommodate a scale of development greater than the threshold at which policy or SPD seeks a contribution that policy will be applied even if the scale of development proposed is less than the threshold.
+Equally, if the smaller development cannot viably make a contribution but the site can accommodate a larger development which could, the council will not accept lack of viability as grounds for supporting the smaller scheme.
+Where a development is split in to smaller phases, the approach will be based on the appropriate scale of development for the overall site.

-&lt;sup>35 And other policies where relevant.
+36 And other policies where relevant.